 Even with the latest technology, this message is often spread best by word of mouth.
 The message is a simple one: everyone can improve the lives of remote rural villagers in Malawi by, almost direct, intervention.
 (For example if you want to send €5 to a project, even in a remote village, we can deliver it – without any deductions – all the way, where it equates to a farm worker’s wages for a week.)

-I am not a fan of the volunteering as it is commonly perceived and practiced by many nowadays.
+We are not a fan of the volunteering as it is commonly perceived and practiced by many nowadays.
 Come when you like, commit to nothing and take no responsibility – after all you’re not getting paid for it.
-I feel that if you volunteer, it’s the real deal – as if you were the most highly paid.
+We feel that if you volunteer, it’s the real deal – as if you were the most highly paid.

 If you fund yourself to go you can of course choose to make a valued contribution, or not.
 You have spent your own money and can choose where and how you want it to go.
 If you achieve, and find a niche, then you can truly call yourself a real volunteer.
 If you had donors, who helped you achieve, you can tell them directly where their money has gone.
 This is possible.